-- [1] For Colleges and Medical Centers, the entire CI zone is treated as one site regardless of ownership.
-In this case, FAR is calculated based on the total square footage of the parcels within the zone rather than for each individual parcel, and setbacks, building length, facade articulation, ground floor windows and transit street main entrance regulations are measured from, or only apply to, the perimeter of the zone. - [2] Maximum FAR within the Legacy Good Samaritan Hospital and Health Center campus boundary shown on Map 150-3 is 3.7 to 1, and is 4.5 to 1 with inclusionary housing bonus. - [3] Maximum FAR within the PCC Sylvania campus boundary shown on Map 150-5 is .75 to 1, and is 1 to 1 with inclusionary housing bonus. - [4] Heights reduced on sites that are across the street from, or adjacent to, certain zones.
-See 33.150.210.C. - [5] If the maximum building setback conflicts with the minimum building setback, the maximum building setback supersedes the minimum building setback.
+[1] For Colleges and Medical Centers, the entire CI zone is treated as one site regardless of ownership.
+In this case, FAR is calculated based on the total square footage of the parcels within the zone rather than for each individual parcel, and setbacks, building length, facade articulation, ground floor windows and transit street main entrance regulations are measured from, or only apply to, the perimeter of the zone.

+[2] Maximum FAR within the Legacy Good Samaritan Hospital and Health Center campus boundary shown on Map 150-3 is 3.7 to 1, and is 4.5 to 1 with inclusionary housing bonus.

+[3] Maximum FAR within the PCC Sylvania campus boundary shown on Map 150-5 is .75 to 1, and is 1 to 1 with inclusionary housing bonus.

+[4] Heights reduced on sites that are across the street from, or adjacent to, certain zones.
+See 33.150.210.C.

+[5] For frontages where the maximum building setback applies, there is no minimum setback.